Building Elasticsearch Queries with the Query Builder [Tutorial]

 Now that we’ve walked through the Query Builder, let’s quickly recap some of the key highlights.
 We can use the Query Builder to generate simple Elasticsearch queries based on our own custom demographic criteria.
 Each time we submit a query, the Query Builder will display the number of matching profiles as well as several auto-generated code samples that we can use to retrieve the actual profiles.

-As we said before, we often hear that ourmake it very easy to get up and running with our APIs, and now you have the ability to construct your own examples customized for your specific use case!
+As we said before, we often hear that our code examples make it very easy to get up and running with our APIs, and now you have the ability to construct your own examples customized for your specific use case!
 But not only is the Query Builder a great tool for learning and getting started with designing queries, but it also provides an easy way to explore our data coverage with your specific applications in mind.
-We encourage you to and try out our new Query Builder today!
-As always, we are happy to help however possible, so please feel free to and share your thoughts and questions with us.
+We encourage you to sign up and try out our new Query Builder today!
+As always, we are happy to help however possible, so please feel free to reach out and share your thoughts and questions with us.

 Like what you read?
 Scroll down and subscribe to our newsletter to receive monthly updates with our latest content.